venom1270/AdventOfCode-2022/README.md

 Having those Rust basics down, the next step would be to look at [Tauri](https://tauri.app/).
 I hope I find the time and motivation to finally start (and that my Rust skills are at least sufficient now!).

 Until then, I will definitely be doing the next AoC challenge.
 Can't wait for next December!! 🥳😎😅

+## Update 15.
+1. 2023

+I have just commited the first version of [AoC2022-UI](https://github.com/venom1270/AdventOfCode-2022-UI).
+Made with Tauri.
+Check it out! 🥳🎉